varunt23/political_party_ML-analysis/README.md

 # Part 2: Sentiment Analysis of candidates before and after the debate

-This contains all the notebooks and prediction related to the popularity of a candidate before and after the
+This contains all the notebooks and prediction related to the popularity of a candidate before and after the democratic national convention